lubianat/quali_phd/manuscript.md

 We also note that we made a judgment call to use the term "cell type" to emphasize the focus on types as classes (or "kinds") in contrast to real-world objects.
 The term "cell class" is also used in the literature and is a suitable synonym for our notion of cell type.
 We opted to frame our work around the term "cell type" due to its historical usage and familiarity for the life sciences community.
-Other related thems a "cell set," "cell population," and "cell cluster," can also reminisce of a specific, countable group of cells, frequently from the same experiment.
+Other related terms a "cell set," "cell population," and "cell cluster," can also reminisce of a specific, countable group of cells, frequently from the same experiment.
 The term "cell identity" has also been suggested for avoiding the cell type/cell state dilemma [@wikidata:Q64974172], but we avoid it to emphasize a nominalistic perspective (in the Popperian sense[@wikidata:Q108925548]).
-In doing so, we reinforce the intent on represent on what cell types are _reported to exist_, instead of trying to state bluntly which cell types _exist_ or are _essential_ of human beings.
+In doing so, we reinforce the intent to represent the cell types  _reported to exist_instead of stating bluntly which cell types _exist_ or are _essential_ for human beings.

-The employment of MLT as described before, and the notion of species-specific cell types are fundamental for the next chapters of this work.
+The employment of MLT as described before and the notion of species-specific cell types are fundamental for the next chapters of this work.
-In the chapter about the PanglaoDB integration, we describe how we used the notion of species-specific types to add marker information to Wikidata, and how we cleaned up conceptual disarrays that broke MLT for cell types.
+In the chapter about the PanglaoDB integration, we describe how we used the notion of species-specific types to add marker information to Wikidata and how we cleaned up conceptual disarrays that broke MLT for cell types.
-Later, on the chapter about Wikidata Bib, we describe how we performed a large-scale curation of the biomedical literature for new cell types, using as starting principle the theories discussed here.
+Later, on the chapter about Wikidata Bib, we describe how we performed a large-scale curation of the biomedical literature for new cell types, using the theories discussed here as a starting principle.

 ## PanglaoDB integration to Wikidata  {.page_break_before}

 ### Introduction

-The process of making the Human Cell Atlas more useful via Wikidata also includes the connection of related databases.
+Making the Human Cell Atlas more useful via Wikidata also includes the connection of related databases.
 PanglaoDB [@https://panglaodb.se/index.html] [@doi:10.1093/database/baz046] is a publically-available database that contains data and metadata on hundreds of single-cell RNA sequencing experiments.
-It provides extensive information on cell types, genes, and tissues and cell type markers, obtained both via automatic and manual methods.
+It provides extensive information on cell types, genes, tissues, and cell type markers, obtained via automatic and manual methods.
 It also displays a rich web user interface for easy data acquisition, including database dumps for bulk downloads.

 As of 8 December June 2021, the article describing PanglaoDB had been cited 230 times.
 Despite its use by the community, the database is on a 3-star category for Linked Open Data [@url:https://www.w3.org/DesignIssues/LinkedData.html] as it does not use the open semantic standards from W3C (RDF and SPARQL) needed for a 4-star rank, neither the links to external data via standard identifiers that make datasets 5-star.
 Improving the data format toward W3C's gold standards is a valuable step in making biological knowledge FAIR (Findable, Accessible, Interoperable, and Reusable).
-Thus, we aimed to provide a case study of making the core information of PandlaoDB available in a 5-star Linked Open Data Format while improving the modeling of the necessary concepts on Wikidata.
+Thus, we aimed to provide a case study of making the core information of PandlaoDB available in a 5-star Linked Open Data Format while improving the modelling of the necessary concepts on Wikidata.

-As of August 2020, Wikidata had 264 items being categorized as a "cell type", considerably less than in specialized cell catalogs, which count over two thousand cell types [@wikidata:Q28660708; @wikidata:Q36067763].
+As of August 2020, Wikidata had 264 items categorized as a "cell type", considerably less than in specialized cell catalogues, which count over two thousand cell types [@wikidata:Q28660708; @wikidata:Q36067763].
-Strikingly, there were also 23 items categorized as "instances of cell (Q7868)".
+Strikingly, there were also 23 items categorized as instances of "cell (Q7868)".
 This classification is imprecise, as an instance of cell would be an individual named cell from a single named individual, an example of conceptual disarray that often occurs on Wikidata. [@wikidata:Q109990743]

-Wikidata editors often mix first-order classes such as "cells" and "organs" with second-order classes like "cell types" and "organ types" (Supplementary Information).
-First-order classes point to real-world individuals, like the "Dolly sheep zygote" (a real-world "cell") and the "brain of Albert Einstein" (a real-world "organ").
-Second-order classes point to classes, like "zygote" (a conceptual "cell type") and "brain" (a conceptual "organ type").
+Wikidata editors often mix 1st-order classes such as "cells" and "organs" with metaclasses like "cell types" and "organ types".
+As mentioned in the chapter on the concept of cell type, individuals, like the "Dolly sheep zygote" (a real-world "cell") and the "brain of Albert Einstein" (a real-world "organ") are instances of classes.
+Classes, like "zygote" (a conceptual "cell type") and "brain" (a conceptual "organ type") are instances of _metaclasses_.

-We diligently fixed and improved information on cell types on Wikidata.
+We diligently fixed and improved the conceptual consistency of cell type entries on Wikidata.
 As of 8 December 2021, the Wikidata database contains 2834 instances of "cell type" (see current status at <https://w.wiki/b2t>) and 0 instances of "cell" (<https://w.wiki/4XAg>) highlighting the improvements in both quantity and quality.
-This increase stems both from the PanglaoDB initiative (around 430 new types) and from the Wikidata Bib curation, described in a later chapter.
+This increase stems from the PanglaoDB integration (around 430 new types) and the Wikidata Bib curation described later.

 ### Methodology for PanglaoDB integration

-After obtaining approval from the owners of the database, we matched genes and cell types to Wikidata, and performed Wikidata queries to demonstrate the value of the approach.
+After obtaining approval from the database owners, we matched genes and cell types to Wikidata and performed Wikidata queries to demonstrate the value of the approach.
 An overview of the process is shown in @fig:iscb_intro.
 ![
 Wikidata SPARQL queries bring to light hidden biomedical knowledge ](https://github.com/lubianat/fapesp_report_1/blob/main/content/images/poster_ISCB_intro.png?raw=true){#fig:iscb_intro width="85%"}